joseph-flinn/site/frontend/posts/the-k8s-story.md

 then crash.
 Like any infrastructure engineer worth their salt, we decided to automate the problem away and kill/restart the service once the OOM was detected.
 Kubernetes made this easy.
-The pod would crash with OOM, another copy would be created to take its place, and then we would run [descheduler](https://github.com/Kubernetes-sigs/descheduler) to clean up all the old dead pods.
+The pod would crash with OOM, another copy would be created to take its place, and then we would run [descheduler](https://github.com/kubernetes-sigs/descheduler) to clean up all the old dead pods.
 This system hummed along with no further problems for the next three years through my departure.

-When I worked on the first part of the Kubernetes migration, I had not yet been introduced to the idea of systems thinking.
+When I worked on the first part of the Kubernetes migration, I had yet been introduced to the idea of systems thinking.
 However, I intuitively knew that it would take more effort than we had to automate and maintain clusters of VMs to run these services natively when they were already in containers.
 I inadvertently stumbled into Donella Meadows's 4th class of high leverage points in the